hairline-bandit/CSC-Crypto/README.md

 (CSC stands for "Completely Sucky Cryptocurrency", yes the "Crypto" afterwards is redundant).

 It is centralized because I have absolutely no clue how to make a P2P network.

+If you are cloning make sure to move the files from "text_databases" to "src" so that Python can access them